konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 which imports several several auxiliary modules:

  - `typedefs.tla` defines the types of the data structures and the basic constructors for these data structures.
-Since I am using Apalachec, it requires type definitions.
+Since I am using Apalache, the specification needs type definitions.
 Luckily, these days, I just write the type definitions in comments and let Claude generate the auxilliary operators such as constructors and accessors.
+If you already have an untyped specification, Claude is good at figuring out the types in the agent mode.
+Just use [this prompt][types-prompt].

  - `util.tla` defines common utility definitions such as `Min`, `Max`, and options conversions.